Stop! Your Lease Extension in Moelfre Could Be FREE

 A Moelfre lease depreciates with the years remaining on the lease.

-Leasehold premises in Moelfre with more than one hundred years left on the lease are often regarded as a ‘virtual freehold’.
-This is where the lease value the same as a freehold interest in your home.
-In such situations there is often little to be gained by buying the freehold unless savings on ground rent and service charges justify it.
+Leasehold residencies in Moelfre with in excess of 100 years outstanding on the lease are often regarded as a ‘virtual freehold’.
+This is where the lease value the same as a freehold interest in your premises.
+In such situations there is often little upside in buying the freehold unless savings on ground rent and service charges justify it.

 Lender Requirement